alanzhaonys/aws-ebs-deployment-boilerplate/README.md

 ## Demo

-In this demo, I created a new application with 3 environments using commands only.
+In this demo, I created a new application with 3 environments in AWS Elastic Beanstalk using commands only.

 ![Alt Text](https://s3.amazonaws.com/azhao-public/github/aws-ebs-deploy-demo.gif)